moodle/devdocs/general/development/policies/component-communication/index.md

 ### External API

 The external API is a single class that wraps each function in the Component API.
 By exposing all the functions in the Component API we allow people to build new interfaces and apps that we have never even thought about without requiring changes to our plugin.
 Covering each external function with a unit test ensures that all our parameters and return types are correctly specified.
-Note: External API functions can be called directly from other dependant plugins or sub-plugins in Moodle - but you must use the external_api::call_external_function to do so or you will introduce problems with theme, language and context.
+Note: External API functions can be called directly from other dependant plugins or sub-plugins in Moodle - but you must use the `\core_external\external_api::call_external_function` to do so or you will introduce problems with theme, language and context.

 ### Webservice API